CUC ADVISORIES - Saipan Tribune

 • Wastewater facility affected: 54 Lift Station, however, no areas will be affected.

+Scheduled water service interruption for Tun Herman Pan Road, Lower Dandan Homestead, As Lito, Portions of As Perdido, Tottotville and Koblerville

-There will be a scheduled water service interruption on Tuesday, June 28, 2022, from 8:30am to 2pm for Commonwealth Utilities Corp. customers along Chalan Tun Herman P. Sablan on Beach Road from the Koblerville Mobil gas Station north to the entrance of Afetnas Road in San Antonio.
+There will be a scheduled water service interruption on Friday, July 1, 2022, from 8:30am to 4pm for Commonwealth Utilities Corp. customers on Tun Herman Pan Road, Lower Dandan Homestead, As Lito, Portions of As Perdido, Tottotville, and Koblerville from Saint Jude Church to ABCD Market.

-The scheduled water service interruption is to allow CUC water operators to repair a 2-inch main service lateral leak located across the Pacific Islands Club in San Antonio.
+The purpose of the water service interruption is to allow CUC operations personnel to repair a possible main service lateral leak located by the DD-8 well on Tun Herman Pan Road.
 Water service to the affected areas will resume soon after.

+For the safety of the men and women working at the repair site, the public is advised to proceed with caution when traveling through the jobsite and/or take an alternative route if possible.